NOTE: This review is SPOILER FREE.

 And it gets better…

 So the story doesn’t really end there.
 After finishing Hino, Isora, Toa, Sosuke, and Yuzuki’s route.
-Two more routes unlocks in this game.
+Two more routes unlock in this game.

 Who is the culprit?